annaaa-li/NYC_DOC_inmates/README.md

 The second dashboard provides more detail on gang affiliated inmates and allows for visual comparison between the general population and inmates who are gang affiliated.

+Note: Times admitted is calculated using the NYC DOC inmate admission data from January 2014 - July 2026.
+Additional admissions prior to January 2014 and admissions to other facilities are not included.

 ## Data used:
 ### Inmate admissions data and inmate discharge data can be downloaded from the City of New York Open Data website
 * [inmate admissions](https://data.cityofnewyork.us/Public-Safety/Inmate-Admissions/6teu-xtgp/about_data)